Casehero

 Executive Summary – BW/IP International, Inc.

-Until 1987, Industrial Products (IP) was the smallest of Brog-Warner’s (BW) major business groups and manufactured advanced technology fluid transfer and control equipment.
-The IP Group had a stellar performance in the 1970s due to the booming energy sector.
 However, due to the oil crisis in the early 1980s, sales growth started declining.
 Even though the group had never recorded a loss, the lack of growth led to IP losing its strategic value in the eyes of its parent company.

-This led to the group’s President, Mr. Valli, submitting an LBO proposal to the parent company worth $239.5 million which was accepted.
+This led to the group’s President, Mr. Valli, submitting an LBO proposal to the parent company worth $239.5 million, which was accepted.
 The new company, now named BW/IP, was established in 1987.

 We have evaluated the LBO using the equity cash flow (FCFE) method.
 As per FCFE, the LBO results in an enterprise value of $67.98 million.
-This was calculated assuming that the debt is risk-free.
-However, since it is a highly levered transaction, presuming debt to be risk-free is an over-simplifying assumption.

 As the value of debt increases, the value of equity increases further as the risk of cash flows earned is then divided amongst both equity and debt holders.
 Hence, our calculation for NPV is downward biased.

 Within a year of LBO, BW/IP had an attractive offer to acquire United Centrifugal Pumps (UCP) for $19 million.
-However, for the acquisition to go through, more debt would have to be acquired and the already encumbered management’s time would have to be diverted to the newly acquired company at a time when it was trying to resolve administrative issues at BW/IP.
+However, for the acquisition to go through, more debt would have to be acquired, and the already encumbered management’s time would have to be diverted to the newly acquired company at a time when it was trying to resolve administrative issues at BW/IP.
 Nonetheless, the acquisition provided strategic benefits.

-The acquisition would double the current number of installed pumps for BW/IP and BW/IP’s position in the aftermarket would also be further strengthened due to the acquisition.
+The acquisition would double the current number of installed pumps for BW/IP, and BW/IP’s position in the aftermarket would also be further strengthened due to the acquisition.

-In order to go ahead with UCP’s acquisition, more debt would have to be raised. $13 million of the new debt would have to be taken from the bankers who might be hesitant to provide the loan due to BW/IP’s high leverage ratio.
-On top of this, another recession is imminent, and this acquisition would further concentrate on BW/IP’s portfolio in the oil industry.
+In order to go ahead with UCP’s acquisition, more debt would have to be raised. $13 million of the new debt would have to be taken from the bankers, who might be hesitant to provide the loan due to BW/IP’s high leverage ratio.

-However, BW/IP managers have already surpassed the targets they had set for themselves and are confident in their abilities to manage the acquired entity.
-Despite all the strategic benefits referred to earlier, our calculations show that the NPV of acquiring UCP is negative and hence, BW/IP should not proceed with the acquisition.
+Despite all the strategic benefits referred to earlier, our calculations show that the NPV of acquiring UCP is negative, and hence, BW/IP should not proceed with the acquisition.

 Case Introduction – BW/IP International

 This case is about the LBO of the Industrial Products Group from its parent company, Bog-Warner Industrial Products Inc. This LBO had to be conducted because the IP group had lost its strategic value for BW.
-The LBO was conducted at a price of $251.5 million.
-The LBO has been quite successful, and BW/IP’s managers were able to meet the targets they had set for themselves for the 1st year.

-The newly formed corporation, BW/IP Inc. had performed well and within 1st year of its operations stumbled upon the opportunity to acquire United Centrifugal Pumps (UCP) at a price of $19 million.
-The merger offers synergies but also has certain drawbacks, such as it would divert the management time away from administrative efforts at BW/IP and further concentrating BW/IP’s portfolio in energy markets.
+The merger offers synergies but also has certain drawbacks, such as it would divert the management time away from administrative efforts at BW/IP and further concentrate BW/IP’s portfolio in energy markets.

 LBO

-Bog-Warner Industrial Products Inc. was, until 1987, fully owned by the Borg-Warner Corporation and was then known as “Industrial Products”.
 IP manufactured advanced technology fluid transfer and control equipment and aimed to apply advanced industrial technologies in the energy sector.
 IP had been a star performer within the BP Group for several years.

-However, due to the oil prices crash and recession of the early 1980s, the group was unable to register growth.
-By the 1980s, the IP group’s strategic value to the parent company had been eroded since now BW focused on diversifying its portfolio and focusing on industries other than energy.
-Therefore, the IP group was being neglected by BW.
-Hence, a buyout was requested by the IP group’s management, which was subsequently approved.
+By the 1980s, the IP group’s strategic value to the parent company had been eroded since BW focused on diversifying its portfolio and focusing on industries other than energy.

-Along with its historical good performance, the fact that the IP group had very little debt on its balance sheet made it a good LBO candidate1.
 Moreover, the group had never recorded a loss, even in adverse external and internal conditions.
 In 1986, the company recorded $30.5 million in earnings before taxes from $244.8 million in sales.

-Furthermore, the $70.4 positive net working capital of the subsidiary showed strong short-term health, with a high potential to invest and grow.
 Adding to this, the company owned very little debt, with an Equity-to-Sales ratio of 80%.
-Because of this very low leverage, the company could benefit from acquiring additional debt, through an IPO, to gain potential tax benefits.
-BW/IP had grown into a mature company over the last decade, and with a talented and motivated management team, it posed as a strong candidate for a leveraged buy-out
+Because of this very low leverage, the company could benefit from acquiring additional debt through an IPO to gain potential tax benefits.

 Evaluation of the original BW/IP International LBO using FCFE

-1. Growth Rate: We assume that after our forecasted cash flow, BW/IP will, in the long run, grow at the same pace as the global US economy.
+- Growth Rate: We assume that after our forecasted cash flow, BW/IP will, in the long run, grow at the same pace as the global US economy.
 Therefore, we set the growth rate at 3.6%, which is the historical average between 1961 and 1986.

-2. Risk-Free Rate: The risk-free rate is taken from exhibit 7 and set at the week-ending 10-year treasury bond at the time of the transaction (20/05/1987).
+- Risk-Free Rate: The risk-free rate is taken from exhibit 7 and set at the week-ending 10-year treasury bond at the time of the transaction (20/05/1987).

-3. Market Risk Premium: The market risk premium is unobservable but varies around 5%.
+- Market Risk Premium: The market risk premium is unobservable but varies around 5%.
 The long-term arithmetic average of the S&P 500 is used as a proxy to reach 5%.

-4. Interest Payments: The interest payments are assumed to remain at the 1993 level until perpetuity.
+- Interest Payments: The interest payments are assumed to remain at the 1993 level until perpetuity.

-5. Tax Rate: From the forecasted cash flows in Exhibit 3A, we find that BW/IP is expected to pay a 38% tax rate.
+- Tax Rate: From the forecasted cash flows in Exhibit 3A, we find that BW/IP is expected to pay a 38% tax rate.
 The tax rate is derived by dividing income taxes by earnings before tax from the exhibits.

 Beta: As given in the case questions, we set the beta at 1 .6

 By using the forecasted cash flows until 1993, we were able to compute the amount of the principal BW/IP International is planning to pay back to the lenders.
-We assumed that all positive cash flows during those first 7 years are only used to reduce the debt amount.
+We assumed that all positive cash flows during those first 7 years were only used to reduce the debt amount.

 Terminal value requires some additional assumptions.
 As for standard valuations, we assume the difference between the depreciation and the change in net working capital to be zero.
 Moreover, the capital expenditures level of the year 1993 is assumed to continue until perpetuity.